mitdbg/datascienceclass/spring_2022/lab_2/README.md

     + [Feedback (optional, but valuable)](#feedback-optional-but-valuable)

 # Lab 2
-*Assigned: Wednesday, September 18th.*
+*Assigned: Wednesday, February 16th.*
-*Due: Wednesday, September 25th, 11:59 PM ET.*
+*Due: Monday, February 28th, 11:59 PM ET.*

-In this lab, you will use various types of tools -- from command line tools like `sed` and `awk` to high-level tools like Data Wrangler -- to perform data wrangling and integration tasks from data encoded into a text file.
+In this lab, you will use various types of tools -- from command line tools like `sed` and `awk` to high-level tools like Data Wrangler -- to perform data cleaning and transformation tasks from data encoded into a text file.
 The goal of this lab is simply to gain experience with these tools and compare and contrast their usage.

 # Setup